exercism/java/concepts/switch-statement/about.md

    ```

    In the enhanced `switch expression` you can directly assign multiple value to a `case`.
-   Look at the following exemple :
+   Look at the following example :

    ```java
    switch (number) {